carmenlup/Introspect2b/README.md

    ![LocalHTTPS](Documentation/Images/HttpClaimStatusAPILocal.jpg "App Run in Docker Console")

 4. Test endpoints

    $\mathsf{\color{green}Remark 1:}$: Use HTTPS for testing or comment UseHttpRedirection in Program.cs to test over HTTP

-   $\mathsf{\color{green}Remark 2:}$: For details about endpoints parameters and responses follow the the documentation ClaimStatus API Documentation
+   $\mathsf{\color{blue}Remark 2:}$: For details about endpoints parameters and responses follow the the documentation ClaimStatus API Documentation

 ---